Susan Sideropoulos

-Susan Sideropoulos (born 14 October 1980 in Hamburg) is a German actress.
+Susan Sideropoulos (born 14 October 1980 in Hamburg) is a German actress and TV personality.

 Her father is of Greek descent while her mother is from Israel.

 Since 14 March 2002, Sideropoulos has been portraying the role of Verena Koch in the German soap opera Gute Zeiten, schlechte Zeiten.

 She was the winner of Season 2 of the German series Let's Dance.

 On 4 July 2019, She was revealed to be the Butterfly on the German adaptation of The Masked Singer.